farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    In [131]: print(url.split('&'))
    ['http://ichart.finance.yahoo.com/table.csv?s=CROX', 'd=9', 'e=22',

 Testing directive outputs
 =========================

-The embedded interpreter supports some limited markup.
+The extension supports a few limited parameters to configure the running shell.
+These parameters are exposed as reStructured text options to the ``.. ipython`` directive, decorators for the source code directly, and configurable options that are given directly to Sphinx in a projects conf.py.

 For example, you can put comments in your IPython sessions, which are reported verbatim.
 There are some handy "pseudo-decorators" that let you wrap a function with ``@doctest`` and utilize the :mod:`doctest` module on the output.
 The inputs are fed to an embedded IPython